Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Summary

-\begin{enumerate} \item We demonstrate that extended \hi\ discs can form through continuous and smooth cooling of the hot CGM, in the midplane defined by the rotation axis ($\theta'$ at cooling is $\sim 90^\circ\pm10^\circ$, see Fig.~\ref{fig:aitoff_30}) and at radii comparable to the circularization radius (Fig.~\ref{fig:R_hist}).
-This is consistent with recent observations that gentle accretion and feedback processes are required to produce regular and low-turbulent \hi\ discs in the local universe \citep{Marasco25}.
+Our main findings can be summarised as follows. \begin{enumerate} \item We demonstrate that extended \hi\ discs can form through continuous and smooth cooling of the hot CGM, which occurs near the midplane defined by the CGM rotation axis (Fig.~\ref{fig:aitoff_30}) and at radii equal to the circularisation radius (Fig.~\ref{fig:R_hist}).
+The continuous and smooth nature of this accretion mode is consistent with observations of regular and low-turbulent \hi\ discs in the local universe \citep{Marasco25}, which suggest gentle accretion and feedback processes are at play.